Revival8697/RPG-Maker-MV-MZ-Linux-Guide/README.md

 2. Copy the `www` folder and the `package.json` file to the `game_dir`.

-    Note: If you don't have a `www` folder (usually with RPG Maker MZ), you have to create it yourself:
+    Note: If you don't have a `www` folder (RPG Maker MZ games), you have to create it yourself:

 - Create the `www` folder.